+Carry false.
 C and HL corrupt.

 A, B and DE corrupt.
+All other registers preserved.

 The command name passed must be in RAM but may lie underneath a ROM.
 The name may be any number of characters long but only the first 16 characters are significant.
 All alphabetic characters in the name should be in upper case and the last character of the name should have bit 7 set.